aldorperez1/learn-go-pres/content/080-interfaces/30-interf-embedding.md

 {{< slide id="embedIface" >}}

 #### Interface Embedding
-- Discuss interface embedding as a way to compose interfaces.
+- Interface embedding is a way to compose/embed interfaces.
-- Explain that an interface can embed other interfaces.
-- Show code examples of interface embedding in Go.

 ---
 #### Example